B1LLYBAGZ/READMEgen1/Develop/README.md

 ## Contributing

-leave es fsce on a flat screen
+idk

 ## Tests

 ```
-jkalsdjf;lad
+idk
 ```

 ## Questions

-If you have any questions about the project, open an issue or contact me directly at 098williamhogan@gmail.com.
-You can find more of my work at [B1LLYBAGZ](https://github.com/B1LLYBAGZ).
+If you have any questions about the project, open an issue or contact me directly at cghfuygu.
+You can find more of my work at [gygigi](https://github.com/gygigi).